 Nutritional Bonus: A moderately fatty fish, striped bass is a good source of omega-3 fatty acids, which may help reduce your risk of heart disease.
-You'll get 1.4 g in a serving of this dish.
+You'll get 1.4 grams in a serving of this dish.
 You will also consume 82% of the recommended intake of vitamin B12, which is essential for neurological function and metabolizing homocysteines - low blood levels of this amino acid are tied to a reduced risk of cardiovascular disease.

 - Cook Time